SUSE/skuba/README.md

 For removing a node you only need to provide the name of the node known to Kubernetes:

 ```
-caaspctl node remove my-worker
+skuba node remove my-worker
 ```

 Or, if you want to remove a master node:

 ```
-caaspctl node remove second-master
+skuba node remove second-master
 ```

 ## kubectl-caasp

-This project also comes with a kubectl plugin that has the same layout as `caaspctl`.
-You can call to the same commands presented in `caaspctl` as `kubectl caasp` when installing the `kubectl-caasp` binary in your path.
+This project also comes with a kubectl plugin that has the same layout as `skuba`.
+You can call to the same commands presented in `skuba` as `kubectl caasp` when installing the `kubectl-caasp` binary in your path.

 The purpose of the tool is to provide a quick way to see if nodes have pending